Nausea and Vomiting - Medical Condition

-If you vomit or feel the urge to vomit for a prolonged period of time, you should seek medical attention.
+If you vomit or feel the urge to vomit for a prolonged period of time, or if you feel sharp or severe stomach pain, you should seek medical attention.
 If you vomit anything other than the contents of your stomach (fluids and partially digested food), or produce vomit that contains blood, substances that look like coffee grounds, or something you think is odd or strange, see a doctor.

 In most simple cases of vomiting, it will stop on its own once the contents of the stomach have been expelled.
 This only takes a few minutes, but you can still feel nausea and keep retching after your stomach has emptied.

 For healthy adults and older children simple cases of vomiting do not usually require further medical attention.
 Drinking clear fluids can help prevent dehydration.
 When older adults and young children have prolonged vomiting (i.e., more than one day) or have other symptoms such as stomach pain, swollen stomach, headache, confusion, or weakness they should be seen by a doctor.